Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Numerical results

-The results are given in Figure \ref{fig:allfa15}.
+The results for the spectral density estimation are given in Figure \ref{fig:allfa15}.
 Similar results were achieved using other well-known kernel functions such as the Epanechnikov kernel or triangle kernel.

 Figure \ref{fig:f2otheralphas} illustrates our results for the estimation of example function $f_2$ in the cases $\alpha\in\{1.75,1.25,0.75,0.25\}$.
 As expected, the estimation becomes more difficult as the index of stability $\alpha$ decreases.
-Recall that the amplitudes in the series representation of the SRH $S\alpha S$ process $X$ in Equation (\ref{amplphasefreq}) are given by

-The smaller $\alpha$, the faster the variance mixture term $\nu_k=\left(C_\alpha b_\alpha^{-1}m(\mathbb{R})\right)^{1/\alpha}\Gamma_k^{-1/\alpha}$ tends to $0$.
-This directly translates to the amplitudes $R_k$, which in a sense are the effect of the frequency $Z_k$ on the whole process.
+Recall that the decay of the amplitudes $R_k$ in the series representation of the SRH $S\alpha S$ process $X$ in Equation (\ref{amplphasefreq}) is determined by the factors $\Gamma_k^{-1/\alpha}$.
+The smaller $\alpha$, the faster $\Gamma_k^{-1/\alpha}$ tends to $0$, which directly translates to the amplitudes $R_k$.
 Since the $R_k$ decay much faster it becomes increasingly difficult to estimate the corresponding frequencies $Z_k$ with smaller values of $\alpha$.
-In the cases $\alpha=0.75$ and $\alpha=0.25$ in Figure \ref{fig:f2otheralphas} (c) and (d) the \texttt{MinPeakProminence} parameter was decreased for a higher sensitivity of Matlab's \texttt{findpeaks} function.

-Increasing the samples' window length $T$ and therefore the sample size $n$ naturally leads to better estimation results.
-We increased the sampling window to $[0,5000]$ and the sampling size to $n=10^4$.
-The results of the estimation for all examples $f_1,\dots,f_4$ and $\alpha=1.5$ are depicted in Figure \ref{fig:large_n}.
-Furthermore, Figure $\ref{fig:a075large_n}$ shows the estimation for $\alpha=0.75$.

-We clearly see the improvements for the case $\alpha=1.5$ when comparing Figures \ref{fig:allfa15} and \ref{fig:large_n}.
-On the other hand, a smaller index of stability $\alpha$ complicates the estimation, see Figures \ref{fig:large_n} and \ref{fig:a075large_n}.
+In Figure \ref{fig:f2otheralphas} (d) we can see a dominating frequency, most likely associated to the largest amplitude $R_{[1]}\gg R_{[k]}$, $k\geq 2$.
+The periodogram will oscillate heavily in a neighbourhood of that frequency such that all other frequencies with amplitudes $R_k\ll R_{[1]}$ are hard to detect.
+Larger sample sizes $n$, which allow for larger $N$ while maintaining the same error bound $\varepsilon$, as well as the application of smoothing window functions lead to better results for small $\alpha$.

-One thing we would like to mention is the the dip of the kernel density estimates near $0$ in examples $f_1$ and $f_4$, see Figures \ref{fig:allfa15}, \ref{fig:large_n} and \ref{fig:a075large_n} (a) and (d), respectively.
+One thing we would like to mention is the the dip of the kernel density estimates near $0$ in examples $f_1$ and $f_4$, see Figures \ref{fig:allfa15} (a) and (d).
 These dips are a direct consequence of a commonly known problem in frequency estimation, i.e. very low frequencies that are close to $0$ are difficult to detect via the periodogram.
 This can be resolved by an increase of the sampling range $T$ and sample size $n$.
 For more details we refer to \cite[Section 3.5]{hannan}.